 How to Use Asset Management Ratios in Financial Ratio Analysis

-Turnover ratios analyze the firm's efficiency in generating sales
+Turnover ratios analyze the firm's efficiency in generating sales.

-Asset management ratios are the key to analyzing how effectively and efficiency your small business is managing its assets to produce sales.
+Asset management ratios are the key to analyzing how effectively and efficiently your small business is managing its assets to produce sales.
 Asset management ratios are also called turnover ratios or efficiency ratios.
 If you have too much invested in your company's assets, your operating capital will be too high.
 If you don't have enough invested in assets, you will lose sales and that will hurt your profitability, free cash flow, and stock price.

 You, as the owner of your business, have the task of determining the right amount to invest in each of your asset accounts.
 You do that by comparing your firm to other companies in your industry and see how much they have invested in asset accounts.
 You also keep track of how much you have invested in your asset accounts from year to year and see what works.